 ANDREW CONWAY

-According to Cal.
+Under Cal.
 Fam.
-Code 2335 evidence of wrongdoing or misconduct committed by either partner during the marriage is meaningless and unacceptable in divorce proceedings.
+Code 2335, evidence of wrongdoing or misconduct by either partner during the marriage is irrelevant and inadmissible in divorce proceedings.
+This ensures a focus on resolving practical issues rather than assigning blame.

 I am always available, I try to return phone calls and text messages ASAP.